m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 (crontab -l ; echo "* * */1 * * /home/steam/replay_purge.sh") | crontab - -
 ```

-The script will executed once a day.
+The script will be executed once a day.

 <br />
 <br />